miky-rola/mini-redis/readme.md

 # Mini-Redis

 A lightweight, thread-safe in-memory cache system implemented in Rust, inspired by Redis.
 This implementation provides a subset of Redis-like functionality with a focus on simplicity and performance.
+It's designed to be a lightweight, in-memory cache suitable for small to medium-sized applications that need Redis-like functionality without the full Redis deployment.

 ## Features